bottlerocket-os/bottlerocket/extras/sdk-container/license-scan/README.md

-# Thar's license-scan tool
+# Bottlerocket's license-scan tool

 In a traditional package-based Linux distribution, upstream sources installed on the host have entries in a database that list the name, upstream URL, and license information.
 The license files are generally also provided on the filesystem.

-Thar is not a package-based Linux distribution, so an alternative to attributing third-party software must be present.
+Bottlerocket is not a package-based Linux distribution, so an alternative to attributing third-party software must be present.
 The **license-scan** tool scans third-party code from sources such as the Go vendor directory or the Cargo dependency graph.
 It writes attribution information for the software, along with the result of a license scan and copies of the license files, to a directory structure.

-The Thar build system uses this tool to generate the /usr/share/licenses directory for Go and Rust projects.
+The Bottlerocket build system uses this tool to generate the /usr/share/licenses directory for Go and Rust projects.

 ## Logic